History of Indigenous organizations in Canada

 The self-formation of political organizations of Indigenous peoples in Canada has been a constant process over many centuries.

 Pre-colonial examples

-The Iroquois Confederacy and the Blackfoot Confederacy are two prominent pre-colonial examples of collective organization prior to or during the process of colonization.
+The Iron Confederacy and the Blackfoot Confederacy are two prominent pre-colonial examples of collective organization prior to or during the process of colonization.
 Other groups formed to enter into treaties with colonial governments.

 Early pan-indigenous examples

 The Grand Indian Council of Ontario and Quebec was established in 1870 composed primarily of Ojibway and Iroquois.
 In 1915, the Allied Tribes of B.C. was formed by Peter Kelly and Andrew Paull to seek treaties and adequate-size reserves.

 After the First World War, the League of Indians in Canada was founded by a Mohawk veteran, Fred Ogilvie Loft (1862-1934).
 It became the antecedent of the Federation of Saskatchewan Indian Nations and Indian Association of Alberta.

 In 1926, the Indian Defense League of America was formed by Chief Clinton Rickard of the Tuscarora Nation, with heavy involvement in US-Canada border crossing problems faced by "Indians" in both countries.
 Rickard organized an annual celebration to assert border crossing rights, Indian rights generally, and respect for the value and dignity of Indigenous culture.

 The Native Brotherhood of British Columbia was founded in 1931 as a province-wide First Nations rights organization.

 A split took place in the League of Indians in 1938, and in 1939 the Indian Association of Alberta was formed.
 After the Second World War, the other faction formed "The Protective Association for Indians and Their Treaties" to advocate for native title and recognition of rights over traditional territories and resources.